dynamsoft-docs/barcode-reader-docs-server/programming/python/upgrade-instruction.md

 ### Migrate Your Templates

 The template system is upgraded.
 The template you used for the previous version can't be directly recognized by the new version.
-Please use the <a href="https://www.dynamsoft.com/tools/template-upgrade/" target="_blank">template upgrade tool</a> to upgrade your template.
+Please <a href="https://download2.dynamsoft.com/dcv/TemplateConverter.zip" target="_blank">download the TemplateConverter tool</a> or <a href="https://www.dynamsoft.com/company/customer-service/#contact" target="_blank">contact us</a> to upgrade your template.

 The template-based APIs have been updated as follows: